Equitable Assessment and Special Consideration Information for Teachers

 Special consideration for the ACT Scaling Test (AST)

 Students with disabilities/special needs should be encouraged to apply for assistance in undertaking the AST.
 Special provision will be related to specific needs and may include some of the accommodations for tests and exams referred to above.

-Students should discuss their needs and eligibility for assistance with the school AST Co-ordinator, psychologist and/or the special needs team early in the year they will be sitting the AST.
+Students should discuss their needs and eligibility for assistance with the school AST Co-ordinator, psychologist and/or the special needs team.
+Application Forms are available from the school AST Coordinator.

 Invigilators (exam supervisors) responsible for the student during AST will be provided with specific information about the particular requirements of individual students.